garrettbates/garrettdbates.com/_posts/2024-08-06-anything-but-option-b.md

 ![Con Overemphasis](/assets/anything-but-option-b/con-overemphasis.svg){: height="300px"}

 I’ve certainly fallen into this trap.
 Sometimes option B looks like garbage from your perspective.
 However, that is the value of collaborating - they can help pull your blinders off.
 Easier said than done - especially when you are "dug in".
-In this post, I'll review four simple steps to help you move the discussion forward in a way that leaves the group in a position to make the best decision and keep your relationships intact.
+In this post, I'll review five simple steps to help you move the discussion forward in a way that leaves the group in a position to make the best decision and keep your relationships intact.

 ## Step 1: Focus on making them believe you understand their criticisms
 After someone lays down some damage and gives their input tearing apart option B it is important to make sure they believe they are understood.
 This is the only way to avoid them looping back through the cons repetitively.